Therapeutic Use Exemptions

 Submission tips and requirements:

-- The TUE Application Form has to be filled in English, in capital letters or typing
+- The TUE Application Form (you can find it at the bottom of this page) has to be filled in English, in capital letters or typing

 - Ensure that you include all the required documentation including all the medical information, tests, laboratory results, imaging studies, clinical information to enable the TUEC to reach a decision.